marcelm/cutadapt/README.md

 files synchronized.
 First trim the forward read, writing output to temporary files (we also add some quality trimming):

-    cutadapt -q 10 -a ADAPTER_FWD --minimum-length 20 --paired-output tmp.2.fastq -o tmp.1.fastq reads.1.fastq reads.2.fastq
+    cutadapt -q 10 -a ADAPTER_FWD --minimum-length 20 -o tmp.1.fastq -p tmp.2.fastq reads.1.fastq reads.2.fastq

+The `-p` is an abbreviation for `--paired-output`.
 Then trim the reverse read, using the temporary files as input:

-    cutadapt -q 15 -a ADAPTER_REV --minimum-length 20 --paired-output trimmed.1.fastq -o trimmed.2.fastq tmp.2.fastq tmp.1.fastq
+    cutadapt -q 15 -a ADAPTER_REV --minimum-length 20 -o trimmed.2.fastq -p trimmed.1.fastq tmp.2.fastq tmp.1.fastq

 Finally, remove the temporary files:

     rm tmp.1.fastq tmp.2.fastq

-In each call to cutadapt, the read-modifying options such as `-q` only apply to the first file (first reads.1.fastq, then tmp.2.fastq in this example).
+In each call to cutadapt, the read-modifying options such as `-q` only apply to the first file (first `reads.1.fastq`, then `tmp.2.fastq` in this example).
 Reads in the second file are not affected by those options, but by the filtering options: If a read in the first file is discarded, then the matching read in the second file is also filtered and not written to the output given by `--paired-output` in order to keep both output files synchronized.

+When you use `-p`/`--paired-output`, then cutadapt also checks whether the files are properly paired.
+An error is raised if one of the files contains more reads than the other or if the read names in the two files do not match.
+Only the part of the read name before the first space is considered.
+If the read name ends with `/1` or `/2`, then that is also ignored.
+For example, two FASTQ headers that would be considered to denote properly paired reads are:

+	@my_read/1 a comment

+and

+	@my_read/2 another comment

 Illumina TruSeq